sendinblue/APIv3-java-library/docs/SmsCampaignsApi.md

 <a name="getSmsCampaigns"></a>
 # **getSmsCampaigns**
-> GetSmsCampaigns getSmsCampaigns(status, startDate, endDate, limit, offset)
+> GetSmsCampaigns getSmsCampaigns(status, startDate, endDate, limit, offset, sort)

 Returns the information for all your created SMS campaigns